 Red light therapy involves the use of UV-free LED therapy lamps to transfer low wavelengths of red light deep into the skin.
 This red light works to boost blood flow to the treated area while spurring the production of collagen and adenosine triphosphate (ATP), improving skin tone and texture.
 Red light therapy can reduce inflammation, skin discoloration (pigmentation), pore size, and the appearance of fine lines and wrinkles.
 Red light is also effective at addressing pre-cancerous areas called actinic keratoses (AKs).
 Red light therapy is available at our Cedar Park and South Austin locations.

-Phototherapy booths expose the skin to precise levels of narrow band ultraviolet B (UVB) light in order to treat and prevent symptom flare-ups from a variety of chronic skin conditions including eczema and psoriasis.
+Phototherapy booths expose the skin to precise levels of narrow band ultraviolet B (referred to as NB-UVB) light in order to treat and prevent symptom flare-ups from a variety of chronic skin conditions including eczema and psoriasis.
 Controlled UV light exposure treatments like phototherapy booths harness the immunosuppressive and anti-inflammatory benefits of UVB light while minimizing the harmful effects that can occur through broad UV exposure or tanning beds.
 Phototherapy booth treatments are simple: patients stand in a UVB booth to expose the skin to UVB rays for a targeted amount of time, ranging from only a few seconds to several minutes.
-Phototherapy booths are available at our Westlake and Round Rock locations.
+Phototherapy booth treatments are available at our Westlake and Round Rock locations.

 The Excimer Laser is a powerful form of phototherapy that delivers a strong dosage of monochromatic UVB light to targeted affected areas of the skin, while leaving healthy skin tissue unaffected.
 Excimer is able to manage the symptoms of several chronic skin conditions including psoriasis, vitiligo, eczema, or atopic dermatitis.
 Treatments have been shown to help slow skin cell proliferation while minimizing redness, inflammation, and irritation.
 The Excimer laser is available at our Westlake location.